GitExcited/MRE-soen341projectW2024/README.md

 HTTP requests to manage the backend.
 - Rationale:
   - We chose Express because it is a commonly used framework with lots of community support.
-  - Esy to integrate API requests and managing our SQL relational database.
+  - Easy to integrate API requests and managing our SQL relational database.
   - Scales well with large user bases
 - Qualitative Assessment:
   - Strenghts: